A coffee table book about coffee tables, makers and their stories.

-A book to celebrate makers, the furniture pieces that we use every day and the well-travelled distances of the raw materials that allow artisans to work.
+A book to celebrate makers, furniture pieces that we use every day and the well-travelled distances of the raw materials that allow artisans to work.
 A book to make us stop and appreciate the things around us and the hands that made them.

-Right in the Forest City.
+At the heart of the Forest City.
 Southwestern Ontario has a long story of makers.
 Since the first European settlers arrived, they brought with them a wide range of knowledge, styles and ideas for furniture-making.
 We can see splashes of Scottish, British, Irish and German influences in most Canadian makers.

 It’s an opportunity to tell artisans and materials stories and to preserve their legacy, to create interest and promote exploration, to celebrate local craftsmanship and capture a unique moment in time.